vEnhance/1802/src/ftcgreen.typ

     "if you add up the green swirls, then only the work along the purple boundary is left".], ) <fig-ftcgreen-explain>

-However, in @fig-ftcgreen-explain you should realize: *all the swirls on the inside cancel out*.
+However, in @fig-ftcgreen-explain you should realize: *all the swirls on the inside cancel*.
 Imagine one of the vertical grey walls between two grey cells: you can imagine the direction and magnitude of $bf(F)$ along the wall contributes to the "swirliness" of the two adjacent cells,